apache/spark/R/README.md

-# R on Apache Spark!
+# R on Apache Spark :D

 SparkR is an R package that provides a light-weight frontend to use Spark from R.